mosdef-hub/CECAM-MoSDeF-Workshop/README.md

 Welcome to the MoSDeF tutorial at the CECAM Flagship Workshop: Proposal FAIR and TRUE Data Processing for Soft Matter Simulations.

 ## About MoSDeF
-The _Mo_lecular _S_imulation _De_sign _F_ramework, or _MoSDeF_, is a collaborative project focused on developing an open-source software suite to assist with the preparation of chemical/biological systems for molecular simulation.
+The <ins>Mo</ins>lecular <ins>S</ins>imulation <ins>De</ins>sign <ins>F</ins>ramework, or _MoSDeF_, is a collaborative project focused on developing an open-source software suite to assist with the preparation of chemical/biological systems for molecular simulation.
 The framework strives to create tools that are:
 - Non-specific
 - Force field agnostic
 - Engine agnostic